 Beautiful Signs for a Better Planet

-Yes, standard UPS ground shipping for the continuous 48 states and USPS for AK and HI is included in our pricing.
+Yes, with all of our ready to order signs standard UPS ground shipping for the continuous 48 states and USPS for AK and HI is included.

 We ship from Minnesota.

-Our pricing is dynamic.
-As more signs are ordered, a greater volume discount is automatically applied to all signs.
-Multi-location corporate clients are welcome to contact us to discuss additional discount eligibility.
+Our ready to order sign pricing is dynamic.
+As more signs are ordered, a greater volume discount is automatically applied to all signs in your cart.

-We work hard to make every Green Dot Sign® order impeccable, but nobody’s perfect.
+We work hard to make every order impeccable, but nobody’s perfect.
 If your sign is not quite right, we’ll provide a remake or refund within 30 days of purchase.

-Most of the signs we make are custom.
-Whether using your logo element, PMS color, or a funky custom paint, you want to make sure the sign is perfect before ordering.
+Whether using your logo element, PMS color or a funky custom paint we want to make sure your custom signage is perfect.

 We charge a fee to cover custom ADA sign samples costs, but 50% of that sample invoice is taken off of your production order.
-This way, you see the exact product you want and get to know our team and processes before committing to production volume orders.
+This way, you can see your exact product and get to know our team and processes before committing to production volume orders.

 Custom samples generally cost between $100 and $750, with the most common amount being $250.

-Our 3D printed sign content, however, will look exactly the same each time.
+Our 3D printed sign content looks exactly the same on every sign.

 Yes!
-As a permanently installed product, our ADA signs and wayfinding systems can contribute to U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED®) building certification credits.
+As a permanently installed product, our ADA signs and wayfinding signage systems can contribute to U.S. Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED®) building certification credits and International Living Future Institute (ILFI) Living Building Challenge (LBC) projects.

-Green Dot Sign® uses Forest Stewardship Council® (FSC®) 100% aspen.
-We also have disclosed our product content via a published third-party developed Health Product Declaration (HPD®).
-Finally, we offer an end of life cycle sign take-back and recycling program.
+Our primary signage line uses Forest Stewardship Council® (FSC®) 100% aspen and has a Red List Approved Declare label.
+We also have disclosed aspen base signage contents via a published third-party developed Health Product Declaration (HPD®).
+Finally, we offer an end-of-life cycle sign take-back and recycling program.

 The traditional International Symbol of Access (ISA), or person in a wheelchair pictogram, was adopted in 1968 as the symbol of accessible elements and spaces in built environments.
 It is defined in ISO 7001.
 Many codes require use of this symbol, including the 1990 Americans with Disabilities Act (ADA).